wesleywerner/markdown-flip-diary/README.md

 1. Grab the source from https://github.com/wesleywerner/markdown-flip-diary

-2. Download these requirements each from their respective site, and place them under the `scripts/` directory:
+2. Download these requirements each from their respective site, and place them under the `scripts/` directory - Note the use of the compressed (min) versions:

 * `turn.min.js`: http://www.turnjs.com
     * Turn.js is a library that will make your content look like a real book or magazine with just HTML content.